MouseBiteLabs/Game-Boy-DMG-Color/README.md

 ## Possible Additions/Changes
 Want to improve this project?
 Maybe try one of these things (because I probably won’t):
 - This console uses 4x AAs instead of a single rechargeable battery in order to maintain the feel and weight of the original DMG model, but an obvious change to the build is to utilize a LiPo battery with proper battery management.
 The DC jack could be repurposed to charge the battery instead.
 With the advent of affordable rechargeable AAs, the appeal of the AC adapter is diminished, so this would be a good repurposing.
 However, the maximum output current of most DMG AC adapters is rated for ~200mA at ~6V, so charging would be considerably slower than, say, USB-C charging.
 - A popular option for modern Game Boy mods is to use a laminated screen.
 This basically seals the front lens to the screen to prevent any dust from entering between the screen and lens, and makes the image look hella nice.
 There aren't any off-the-shelf laminated screen kits that would work with this build, but one could potentially do a custom lamination by hand.
+Unfortunately I think this would involve sealing the screen and lens to the front shell permanently - don't mess up!
-- Restoring the IR functionality of the GBC could also be done, as there is ample space for it on the circuit board and shell - I just do not trust myself with forming plastic to look nice, and it wasn't an important part of the build for me.
+- Restoring the IR functionality of the GBC could also be done, as there is ample space for it on the circuit board and shell - I just do not trust myself with forming plastic to look nice, and it wasn't at all an important part of the build for me.
 - Finding aftermarket equivalents for all the different required DMG parts would be ideal, instead of using a (hopefully broken) DMG for a donor console.
-For my personal build, I used original DMG components because I had a completely dead console lying around, but you can easily find DMG-style volume wheels and cartridge connectors online.
+For my personal build, I used original DMG components because I had a damaged console lying around, but you can easily find DMG-style volume wheels and cartridge connectors online.
 The tricky parts are as follows:
   - A GBC EXT port can be used in place of the DMG one (but would look kind of weird in the DMG EXT hole in the shell).
-  - There are a few power switches I've ordered to try out in place of the DMG one, but they haven't arrived yet.
+  - There are a few power switches I've ordered to try out in place of the DMG one, but I haven't gotten around to testing them yet.
 There's no one fully drop-in replacement that I've found, though, so it would require circuit modifications.
   - I haven't been able to locate a headphone jack exactly the same as the DMG one, but the circuit could easily be adapted to accept a different style.
   - The DC jack could be tricky.
 I haven't looked very hard for any kind of replacement for this.
 - Any other of the various popular GBC mods could be incorporated if desired - line out audio, bluetooth, overclocking, etc. With the ATTINY on the IPS board, one could incorporate button combinations to interface with these mods without the need of any additional buttons or (*shudder*) touch controls.
+- I thought about adding LEDs to the *back* of the front PCB, so that light would emit out the edges of the console with a translucent or transparent shell, but I never got around to trying it out.

 ## Potential Issues/Annoyances
 -	When the button LEDs are on max brightness, using the NeoPixel LEDs specifically (especially on the white color setting), a ~1 kHz whine can be heard through the speakers or headphones.
 I attempted to remove this whine with different methods – adding filtering to the supplies, using separate supplies for the audio/LEDs, etc. –  this lowered the noise amplitude, but I wasn’t able to remove it completely.
 And obviously adding a filter on the audio output is a no-go since 1 kHz is smack dab in the middle of the audible range.
-Changing to different color settings can reduce the volume of the whine, red in particular seems to be quite low, and setting the LEDs at low brightness (or just completely off) removes it.
-So just don’t play with the LEDs on if it bugs you!
+Changing to different color settings can reduce the volume of the whine, red in particular seems to be quite low, and setting the LEDs at lower brightness levels (or just completely off) removes it.
+So just don’t play with the LEDs on really bright if it bugs you!
 I kept the color sweep during power-on enabled on every color setting - if you want to disable the LEDs for the entire play session, hold the navigation dial in when you turn it on (but at that point... why did you bother adding the LEDs in the first place?)
 -	The original DMG A/C adapter that plugs into the DC jack cannot support play with maximum settings (backlit buttons, maximum brightness, maximum speaker volume, flash cart).
 If you start up the Game Boy with less than maximum settings, then during gameplay increase the load on the power supply such as by increasing the screen brightness or maxing out the volume on the speakers, the console may shut off.
 If you're powering the console through the DC jack, I suggest using a USB adapter cable into a USB 3.0 port (or some style of USB wall charger)

 ## Resources and Acknowledgements